-To qualify for a hardship withdrawal, you must certify that you have no other alternative source of funds, including the possibility of taking a loan.
+To qualify for an emergency withdrawal, you must certify that you have no other alternative source of funds, including the possibility of taking a loan.
+Withdrawal forms and rules are available from the plan's approved carriers (Fidelity and TIAA).
+Contact your carrier for details.